Islandora-Collaboration-Group/ISLE/docs/optional-components/varnish.md

 * This should launch the browser's built-in tools suite, select `Network`
   * You'll need to refresh / reload the page again to see objects
-  * Look for the page url and click on it.
+  * Look for the page URL and click on it.
     * Your should see entries like the following:

 ```bash